 The Elevator Pitch for the Future of Graphic Design

-1. Graphic design has been essential to every era of publishing history and now is a profession in the midst of enormous change.
-A superficial argument would state that graphic design has been diminished by the Web.
+1. Graphic design has proved essential to every era of publishing history.
+Has that changed?
+A superficial argument could state that graphic design has been diminished by the web.
 But in fact it has been enhanced.
 Why?
-In previous publishing eras content was often of equal or greater importance than the appearance of the content.
-On the Web, appearance and usability are often of equal (or perhaps even greater) importance than content.
+In previous publishing eras the quality of the content was of greater importance than the appearance of the content.
+On the web, appearance and usability are often of equal or greater importance than the content.

 2. There is a direct correlation: a well-designed website, regardless of its other qualities or shortcomings, draws more visitors than one that is poorly-designed.
 Consider two websites of equal virtue in their content: the best-designed with the greatest ease-of-use will win the day.
 This is not esoteric; it’s dollars in the bank.

 3. Designers who are drawn to the web are a hybrid.
 Some emerged from print publishing, some from multimedia, some from television and other broadcast media.
 The web demands the best from each and all of these design disciplines.